MicrosoftDocs/windows-dev-docs/hub/apps/desktop/modernize/modernize-wpf-tutorial-2.md

     ![Manage NuGet Packages menu in Visual Studio](images/wpf-modernize-tutorial//ManageNuGetPackages.png)

 2. In the **NuGet Package Manager** window, click **Browse**.
 Select the **Include prerelease** option, search for the `Microsoft.Toolkit.Wpf.UI.Controls` package, and install the latest preview release of the package shown in the results.
+Make sure you install version 6.0.0-preview6.4 or a later version.

     > [!NOTE]
     > This package contains all the necessary infrastructure for hosting UWP XAML Islands in a WPF app, including the **InkCanvas** wrapped UWP control.
 A similar package named `Microsoft.Toolkit.Forms.UI.Controls` is available for Windows Forms apps.